UnifiedPush/specifications/specifications/android.md

 * token (String): the token supplied by the end user application during registration
 * message (String): this extra MAY be sent to give an error message

-The connector MUST change the connection token received with this action for the next registration.
+The connector MUST change the registration token received with this action for the next registration.

 ### org.unifiedpush.android.connector.MESSAGE